1. Eminem’s lyrics help desensitize boys and men to the pain and suffering of girls and women.

 To all those people who keep stereotyping Eminem: please get a sense of humor!Or just don’t listen to him.
 And about the racial arguments: you’re totally wrong!
 Mr Jackson, your comments are a disaster for hip hop lovers.
 When will you learn to separate the truth from the entertainment?

-8 thoughts on “Typical stereotypes about Eminem we need to fight against !”
+8 responses to “Typical stereotypes about Eminem we need to fight against !”

 Who slightly blames herself.
 Obviously only because theres NO OTHER EXCUSE.
 Hes never had anyone to talk to.
 What his messed up girlfriend/wives.
 Im not a big eminem person but “cleaning out my closet” is a deep song.
 He hates him mom as he says in the song its not because he wants good hits on the song.
 And he is saying sorry to his mom, about dissing her a lot in the song.
 But i only dunt love eminem because he says in one of his songs i forget which one ” i rap like im an addict ” which proves, he is all talk.
 His lifes fked up but the most he does is pot maybe.
 Anyways he loves his daughter because he knows how messed up it is to have a terrible parent lay off the disses he’s been through hell.